 To learn more about Epoxy Resin sanding, please read our in-depth tutorial on how to wet sand resin

 However, it is best to use polished silicone molds.
 These have an extremely smooth inner surface that gives your jewelry a perfectly even finish.
 This eliminates the need to finish the casting.
-Suitable silicone moulds are available in a variety of designs.
+Suitable silicone molds are available in a variety of designs.
 There is a wide range of different shapes for pendants, key rings, earrings, rings and bracelets.

 To learn more about Epoxy Resin polishing, please read our in-depth tutorial on how to polish resin